MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 .py files have been provided

-To create a file you can go in the terminal and use the vi command to create a new file.
+To create a file you can go in the terminal and use the vi command to create a new file. vi will create the file in the directory that you are currently navigated to.

 ![png](../images/vi.png)